In August 2005 I was at a crossroads.

 - The only future we will have is the one we create for ourselves

-So think about the future you want to live in and remember that whilst you can’t predict the future, you can certainly do a lot of things to make the future you want a lot more likely.
+- Whilst you can’t predict the future, you can certainly do a lot of things to make the future you want a lot more likely

 What do you want your future to look like?